osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     as no indexes need to be created for the slim mode tables, which (depending on hardware) can nearly halve import time.
 Slim mode tables however have to be persistent if you want to be able to update your database, as these tables are needed for diff processing.

--S, \--style=FILE
-:   The osm2pgsql style file.
-This specifies which tags from the data get
-    imported into database columns and which tags get dropped.
-(For the **pgsql** output, the default is `/usr/share/osm2pgsql/default.style`,
-    for other outputs there is no default.)

-\--tag-transform-script=SCRIPT
-:   Specify a lua script to handle tag filtering and normalisation.
-The script
-    contains callback functions for nodes, ways and relations, which each take a set of tags and returns a transformed, filtered set of tags which are then written to the database.

 -C, \--cache=NUM
 :   Only for slim mode: Use up to **NUM** MB of RAM for caching nodes.
 Giving osm2pgsql sufficient cache